JuliaDiff/ForwardDiff.jl/doc/source/index.rst

 The *ForwardDiff* package provides an implementation of forward-mode automatic differentiation (FAD) in Julia.
 This documentation provides a user-guide for *ForwardDiff*.

-It is noted that the documentation is being currently written up, and will be completed in a few days.

 Contents:

 .. toctree::